flrnclee/tidy-tuesday/netflix-shows/README.md

 ## Notes
 * Titles include both TV shows and movies.
 * Genres are not mutually exclusive.
-Titles are often classified with up to tree genres.
+Titles are often classified with up to three genres.
 * The *Children & Family* category includes Kids titles in addition to Children & Family titles.
 * The *International* category includes all non-U.S. titles (e.g., British, Spanish-language, Korean).
 * The *Documentaries* category includes both documentaries and docuseries.